cs124/pa7-chatbot/README.md

 **You must work in groups of 3-4 members (To work in a group of size 2, you must get special permission from the staff).
 All submissions will be graded according to the same criteria, regardless of group size.**

 In this assignment you will build a chatbot somewhat like the chatbot ELIZA that you saw in the lecture.
 You will work on a simpler, single-agent version first, and then choose from a set of advanced features to get more points. **A score of 85 points for the coding portion is considered full credit (61 Starter + 8 LLM + 16 Creative).
 For LLM and Creative mode you will choose which of the parts to implement.
-You must implement the full starter mode.**
+You must implement the full starter mode.
+The full assignment (coding + written) is worth 100 points.**

 To get you started, we will guide you in the implementation of a chatbot that can recommend movies to the user – this will be referred to as the **starter** mode.
 After you have implemented the movie-recommender chatbot, we will try to replicate the bot you wrote by prompting a Large Language Model (LLM) by running your bot in **llm** mode.
 Finally you will switch to a **creative** mode which allows you to use both your own code and LLM calls to implement an interesting extension of the movie recommender.
 Be creative, and have fun!

 PA7 Has 4 Submission Components on Gradescope.
 Make sure you complete them all!
- - PA7 Group Work Form (3 Points)
+ - PA7 Group Work Form (5 Points)
- - PA7 Coding (79 Points)
+ - PA7 Coding (85 Points)
  - PA7 User Testing (5 Points)
  - PA7 Reflection (5 points)

+ ## Important Setup Note

+Although this assignment mostly reuses the environment you set up in PA0, we need one additional package.
+Please run this command after activating your cs124 environment.

+    pip install openai

 ## Contents of this file!
 This is a big file!
 Here are the main sections: